philhaeusler/mobilebackbone/README.md

 Mobile Apps with Backbone
 =========================

-Source of the demo site used for the Melbourne Adobe Developers meetings 16 February 2012.
+Source of the demo site used for the Melbourne Adobe Developers meeting 16 February 2012.

 Demo Site
 ---------